isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-the-music-madness-and-magic-of-dick-lee.md

 permalink: /vol-11/issue-2/jul-sep-2015/dick-lee
 layout: post
 ---
-#### The “Mad Chinaman” was probably the first to push the boundaries of popular music in Singapore. **Joy loh** profiles the enfant terrible of entertainment.
+#### The “Mad Chinaman” was probably the first to push the boundaries of popular music in Singapore. **Joy Loh** profiles the enfant terrible of entertainment.

 <i>What drove me to do what I did – it was to find myself and to make my statement as a Peranakan Chinese Singapore citizen of Asia and of the world”.</i>